Sociology: Modern classics

 The course participants can to a certain extent select texts from the reading list; the reading requirements allow the exclusion of two books

-The course is a compulsory course within the master´s programme in Sociology SASCO and is also offered as a single subject course.
+The course is a compulsory course within the master´s programme in Sociology SASCO and is also offered as a stand alone course.